 In many of its applications, aluminium provides environmental benefits.
 Its light weight helps improve the fuel economy of cars and planes and reduces emissions.
 When those vehicles are eventually scrapped, 95 percent of the aluminium can be recycled.

 Because aluminium can be infinitely recyclable, 75 percent of all aluminium ever produced is still in use, with no loss in quality.
-Recycling aluminium uses only 5 percent of the energy – and produces only 5 percent of the greenhouse gas emissions – as primary production.
+Recycling aluminium uses only 5 percent of the energy – and produces only 5 percent of the greenhouse gas emissions – of the average primary production rate.
 Beverage cans are among the most recycled aluminium products in the world, and can be back on the shelf just six weeks after their first use.

 Despite these benefits, there are also a number of sustainability challenges specific to the aluminium industry.
 These include: